sthreadgill-dev/code-through/README.md

 ## Push / Pull / Commits

-Create a new file for what you would like to add to GitHub — to practice, try using a previous lab.
+Create a new file for what you would like to add to GitHub.
+To practice, try using a previous lab.
 For this example, I created a new file titled **First Commit** and added the text:

 ```r